 Audiobooks, eBooks, and more!

-The Andover Public Library offers OverDrive ebook and audiobook library services through a digital consortium with several other Kansas libraries.
-Andover patrons can access OverDrive to check out audiobooks, ebooks, video, and music using their Andover Library cards.
-Tablet or smartphone users can use the free OverDrive app.
-Browse and search hundreds of great titles and download them to your computer, transfer them to a portable device, or burn onto a CD for your reading and listening pleasure anywhere, anytime.
+The Andover Public Library offers OverDrive ebook and eaudiobook library services through a digital consortium with several other Kansas libraries.
+Andover patrons can access OverDrive or the Libby app to check out eaudiobooks, ebooks, video, and music using their Andover Library cards.
+Tablet or smartphone users can use the free OverDrive or Libby apps.
 Digital library items are returned automatically on the due date so there are never any late fees.
+APL patrons can also access RBdigital for a large audiobook catalog with little to no holds.

 • Your password is your last name in lowercase.